 A public hearing notice was posted in the San Francisco Examiner, the local newspaper with the highest circulation in San Mateo County, 30 days prior to the hearing.
 In order to reach the homebound, the notice was delivered to the Home-Delivered Meal participants with their meal 30 days prior to the hearing.
 The notice was also sent to all contracted Older Americans Act (OAA) providers and the units of local government (city councils) in the service area for PSA 8.
 In order to reach non-contracted providers and the community at large, the notice was e-mailed to the New Beginning Coalition membership (a group of consumers and providers) and the Commissioners on the Commission on Aging and Commission on Disabilities.
-In order to reach older adults that may not be connected to OAA programs, especially those that are institutionalized, the notice was sent to senior housing sites, skilled nursing facilities, and residential care facilities for the elderly.
-The public hearing was announced and the notice was distributed by the Planner at community meetings throughout the month of February.
+In order to reach older adults that may not be connected to OAA programs, especially those that are institutionalized, 500 copies of the notice were given to the Ombudsman program for delivery to senior housing sites, skilled nursing facilities, and residential care facilities for the elderly.
+The public hearing was announced and the notice was distributed by the Planner at community meetings throughout the months of January, February, and the first week of March.

+2. Were proposed expenditures for Program Development (PD) and Coordination (C) discussed?

+$\boxtimes$ Yes.
+Go to question #3

-2. Were proposed expenditures for Program Development (PD) and Coordination (C) discussed? ☐ Not applicable, PD and C funds are not used.
-Go to question #4 3.
-Summarize the comments received concerning proposed expenditures for PD and C An attendee at the hearing asked if the percentage allocated for PD and C was included as part of the remaining 50% of Title IIIB funds that were unallocated after meeting the minimum percentages for adequate proportion funding of Priority Services.
-4. Attendees were provided the opportunity to testify regarding setting of minimum percentages of Title III B program funds to meet the adequate proportion funding for Priority Services ⊠Yes.
-Go to question #5 □No, Explain:
+Not applicable, PD and C funds are not used.
+Go to question #4

+3. Summarize the comments received concerning proposed expenditures for PD and C

+No comments were received for PD and C.

+Attendees were provided the opportunity to testify regarding setting of minimum percentages of Title III B program funds to meet the adequate proportion funding for Priority Services

+$\boxtimes$ Yes.
+Go to question #5

+No, Explain: